 To stimulate international research partnerships on chronic and emerging infections, in particular with low and middle income countries (LMIC).

 PCCEI was created in January 2011 after merging a university research team (EA4205) dedicated to research on HIV pathogenesis, transmission and prevention with a group from the Molecular Dermatology Unit of the University Institute of Clinical Research (IURC) having a sound experience in research on viruses with mucocutaneous tropism.

 Since January 1st, 2021, with the addition of a team of researchers et practitioners from the Antilles, we managed to extend our domain of expertise and succeeded in closing the gap by integrating field application for emerging pathogens.

 Originally composed of 28 people it has been progressively enriched by new personnel and now counts up to around 70 members in total (including INSERM, University of Montpellier, University of the Antilles and EFS staff members).

 Our activities are located on 3 sites

-INSERM delegation (Montpellier) where most activities are located including the central management of the unit;
+INSERM Occitanie delegation (Montpellier), where most activities are located, including the central management of the unit;

-CHU Martinique & CHU Guadeloupe, where are conducted translational studies on arboviral infections and emerging pathogens.
+CHU Martinique & CHU Guadeloupe, where translational studies on arboviral infections and emerging pathogens are conducted.